 Throughout the rest of the event attendees from community colleges, law schools, the UK & Europe, Brazil, and Latin America had the chance to meet together to hear from their colleagues and discuss new ways to meet the needs of their students with their CSM system.
 Clients also engaged in workshops and showcases to deep dive on the various tools within CSM.

 Finally, we closed out the event with a conversation on accessibility in career services in a session entitled, “Careers for All: The Necessity of Building an Inclusive Workforce.”
 Symplicity Client Manager Sue Walker (or as we like to call her at Symplicity “Mama Sue,”) acted as moderator and was joined by Carlos Taylor and Tonya Gaskins.
 Taylor, program manager at the Gregory Fehribach Center which provides internships for students with disabilities, and who himself is legally blind, reflected on his experience navigating his own career journey and the work and outcomes of the center.
 Meanwhile Gaskins, Assistant Dean of Career and Professional Development at The Catholic University of America’s Columbus School of Law described the challenges involved with advocating and supporting a student’s career journey as a parent of a child with a disability.
-Both argued the necessity for building an inclusive workforce, and how career services professionals can support their disabled student populations holistically.
+Both argued the necessity for building an inclusive workforce, and how career services professionals can support their students with a disability holistically.

 Accommodate Symposium – July 13